StackVista/stackstate-docs/k8s-suse-rancher-prime.md

 ## Installing the SUSE Observability Agent
-There are two ways to install the SUSE Observability Agent: via the Rancher UI or directly via Helm, as mentioned in the instructions of the StackPack page.

-{$ hint style="warning" %}
-Ensure that the cluster name provided in the SUSE Observability UI matches the cluster name in the Rancher UI.
-{$ endhint %}

-### Install the StackState Agent from the Rancher UI:

 1. In the SUSE Observability UI open the main menu and select StackPacks.
 2. Select the Kubernetes StackPack.
 3. Click on new instance and provide the cluster name of the downstream cluster which you are adding.
 Make sure you match the name of the Rancher cluster with the name provided here.
 Click install.
-When installation completes the api-key and SUSE Observability URL are shown as part of the installation instructions.
-4. In a separate tab navigate to the downstream cluster on the Rancher UI on which you want to install the Agent and then go to apps.
-5. From the partner charts, select the SUSE Observability agent.
-6. Provide the requested installation values:
-   1. Make sure the cluster name matches the Rancher cluster name.
-   2. The api-key and SUSE Observability URL from step 3 must be used.
-7. The SUSE Observability agent will now be installed on the downstream cluster.
-8. After you install the SUSE Observability Agent, the cluster can be seen within the SUSE Observability UI as well as the _SUSE Rancher - Observability UI extension_.

-### Install the SUSE Observability Agent via helm:

-1. In the SUSE Observability UI open the main menu and select StackPacks.
-1. Select the Kubernetes StackPack.
-1. Click on new instance and provide the cluster name of the downstream cluster which you are adding.
-Make sure you match the name of the Rancher cluster with the name provided here.
-Click install.
-1. You will now see the helm command which you need to execute.
+4. In the list of instructions find the section that matches your cluster best
+5. Execute the instructions provided to install the agent, these can be run in the `kubectl shell` that you can open for your cluster via the Rancher UI.
+But it can also be run from a local machine if it has Helm installed and is authorized to connect to the cluster.
-1. After you install the SUSE Observability Agent, the cluster can be seen within the SUSE Observability UI as well as the _SUSE Rancher - Observability UI extension_.
+6. After you install the agent, the cluster can be seen within the SUSE Observability UI as well as the _SUSE Rancher - Observability UI extension_.

 ## Single Sign On
 To enable Single sign-on with your own authentication provider please [see here](setup/security/authentication/authentication_options.md).